 If anything was done to the grain fields in 1887 the effects were short-lived, and Pacific Beach continued to produce large crops of grain and hay for decades.
-For example, in May 1895 the Union reported that hundreds of acres of grain were being harvested in Pacific Beach and the yield was good.
+For example, in April 1892 the Union reported that two mowing machines were started in a fine 100-acre barley field at Pacific Beach.
+The crop was very thick, tall and well headed out and would be cured for hay.
+The news in May 1895 was that hundreds of acres of grain were being harvested in Pacific Beach and the yield was good.
 Pacific Beach ranchers shipped $3,000 worth of produce, principally grain, to San Francisco on the steamer Santa Rosa in July 1897, according to the Evening Tribune.
 In November 1897 the Tribune noted that men and teams and plows were at work from daylight until dark putting in seed for next year’s hay crop.
 In 1899 the report was that O. J. Stough had nearly finished seeding 1200 acres to hay around the Beach (1200 acres is nearly 2 square miles; practically the entire area of Pacific Beach).
 In 1900 ‘The grain fields are beautiful and farmers say the prospects were never better’.

 So, the Pacific Beach creation story turns out to be somewhat less dramatic than what is portrayed in Wikipedia, but just as historic.
 And as an interesting footnote, Wikipedia’s own creation story turns out to have a connection with Pacific Beach, and with Pacific Beach history.
 In 2001 the founders of Wikipedia worked at an office at the corner of Lamont and Hornblend Streets and they came up with the idea for an online encyclopedia with collaborative editing over dinner at Mama Mia’s restaurant, on Balboa Avenue between Lamont and Morrell.
 That restaurant building dates from about 1889, one of the first houses built in Pacific Beach and one of the oldest, if not the oldest, still standing.
 It was originally the home of PB pioneers Henry and Fannie Gleason.